 Exercise has been proven to improve fatigue and nausea, recently there was a study done by the University of Georgia looking into the effect of chronic exercise on fatigue levels.
 In their meta-analysis more than 90% of the studies analysed showed the same thing: sedentary individuals who completed a regular exercise program improved fatigue, compared to those who did not.

-One of my favourite quotes about exercise was recently brought to air by professor Prue Cormbie who said “If we could turn the benefits of exercise into a pill it would be demanded by patients, prescribed by every cancer specialist and subsidised by government.”
+Professor Prue Cormbie, an Accredited Exercise Physiologist, said that “If we could turn the benefits of exercise into a pill it would be demanded by patients, prescribed by every cancer specialist and subsidised by government.”

 COSA’s recommendations for individuals going through cancer treatment is for all individuals to avoid inactivity and return to normal daily living as soon as possible.
 They recommend that all people living with cancer should aim to progress towards and maintain at least 150 minutes a week of moderate intensity exercise and two to three resistance training sessions each week.